Dog Digestive Issues

 Common causes of dog digestive issues related to the stomach can include:

-• Eating substances not meant to be ingested–such as raw meat, spoiled food, or trash–leading to stomach inflammation
+- Eating substances not meant to be ingested–such as raw meat, spoiled food, or trash–can lead to stomach inflammation

 Intestinal issues